xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 # Implementation in Roslyn

 You will notice from the [list of commits](https://github.com/xoofx/roslyn/commits/stackalloc_for_class) for this feature as implemented in the prototype that they are relatively small.

 The reason is that I haven't taken the time to implement the full syntax verification of the rules above (e.g a transient variable can only be assigned to another transient variable), but just wanted to support at least the `transient` keyword and generate proper IL bytecode for the `stackalloc` operator.
 It means that you need to be careful to respect the rules of a transient variable when trying this with this custom Roslyn version!

 Also, in terms of IL code gen, I wanted the changes to be very limited and avoid completely any new IL opcodes.
-While I'm starting to explain the changes done in Roslyn, in practice, I had to make changes first to the CLR, and then implement the convenient bits into Roslyn once I was sure that I could make it run into the runtime!
+While I'm beginning this post with the changes done in Roslyn, in practice, I had to make changes first to the CLR, and once I was sure It could make it into the runtime, I implemented the convenient bits into Roslyn.

 I will try to explain the changes with a simple program.
 Let's compile this little code using the regular `new` operator: